-To inform the community of crime, safety or emergency issues, Ilker Baybars, dean, in conjunction with the Qatar Foundation Health, Security, Safety and Environment (Director: Jassim Telefat), from time to time issues alerts to notify students, faculty and staff of serious crimes, emergencies and other important events occurring on and near Education City in a timely manner.
+To inform the community of crime, safety or emergency issues, Michael Trick, Dean, in conjunction with Stephen McCarty, Director of Safety and Security, and the Qatar Foundation Health, Security, Safety and Environment (Director: Stephen Brigg), from time to time issues alerts to notify students, faculty and staff of serious crimes, emergencies and other important events occurring on and near Education City in a timely manner.
 Members of the community who know of a crime or other serious incident should report that incident as soon as possible to university administrators so that the appropriate type of alert can be issued, if warranted.
 "Crime Alerts" are issued to advise the community about individual crimes against persons (e.g., an assault or robbery), or a series of crimes against property (e.g., multiple office thefts or burglaries in residence areas) in which the university itself or a member of the university community is a victim.
 "Emergency Alerts" are issued in the event of a serious immediate threat to the health or safety of students or employees, such as natural disasters, extreme weather, criminal activity or other emergencies.
 University administrators work closely with individuals reporting serious crimes to protect their privacy-to the extent possible-while also providing the community with information regarding potential risks.

 Alerts will typically be issued through a posting to Qatar email distribution lists.
-In addition, as warranted by the emergency, the Carnegie Mellon Qatar Internal Calling Tree will be activated, whereby individuals will receive a text message on their mobile alerting them that the Calling Tree has been activated.
-They will receive a subsequent telephone call and email with full details of the message.
+In addition, as warranted by the emergency, the Carnegie Mellon Qatar SMS Bulk Messaging will be activated, whereby individuals will receive a text message on their mobile, followed by an email, and if warranted a telephone call alerting with the full details of the message.
 In addition, a voice notification alert can be sent that is directed to all faculty and staff, as well as subscribed students.
 This voice alert will contain the full text of the message that is being broadcasted via other means.